-During my six and a half decades on this planet, I've done an awful lot of stuff.
+During my six-plus decades on this planet, I've done an awful lot of stuff.
 I got started early: as a high school junior, my first paying job was painting signs; I also worked at a hobby shop.
 While earning a Bachelors degree in advertising design from Trenton State (a.k.a.
 The College of New Jersey), I worked at a local ad agency, becoming the art director shortly after graduating.
 This was followed by a stint in the printing business, which included darkroom work, plate-making and four-color press operation.
 I even repaired presses and other equipment; indeed, I discovered that I had a knack for fixing almost anything, from movie projectors to washing machines, from tape recorders to cars—consequently my nickname at the time was "spooky."

 However, wanderlust and creative urges later drew me in other directions, such as multimedia production, voiceover work, sound design, computer animation and video production/post production, during which time I also designed and built my own camera for special effects photography.
 When computers started killing the graphic arts industry, I moved into desktop publishing and then into marketing, eventually becoming the marketing manager for an optical instrument manufacturer.
 By the early 90s I'd also become a commercial web developer, and I did technical illustration and technical writing.
 My final career move before retiring was to work as a software developer for a major pharmaceutical company, which turned out to be the most challenging and rewarding decade of my professional life.